 Succession can only happen once.
 If somebody succeeds to a tenancy, they cannot pass it on to anybody else.

-Note: If you hold an Assured shorthold tenancy or Fixed term tenancy with the Trust, only remaining joint tenants and spouses or partners living with them at the time of death can succeed.
-For further guidance please contact your local Trust shop on 01952 217100
+Note: If you hold an Assured shorthold tenancy or Fixed term tenancy with the Group, only remaining joint tenants and spouses or partners living with them at the time of death can succeed.
+For further guidance please contact your local Group shop on 01952 217100

 Who can succeed a tenancy?